CoolProp/CoolProp/Web/coolprop/wrappers/SharedLibrary/index.rst

 Pre-Compiled Binaries
 ======================

-Download the appropriate shared library for your architecture from from :sfdownloads:`shared_library`, or the development versions from the buildbot server at :bbbinaries:`shared_library`.
+Download the appropriate shared library for your architecture from from :sfdownloads:`shared_library`, or the development versions from the buildbot server at :sfnightly:`shared_library`.

 User-Compiled Binaries
 ======================